OkayishDEV/VNL/README.md

 ---

 ## Note
-I will be working less on vnl for i am starting a different kernel project written in rust.
+I will be working less on vnl for i am starting a different kernel project written in zig.
 This project will still be active, feel free to contribute!

 ## Features